 Incident management is a top priority for many businesses, yet few companies understand exactly what it takes to choose the right incident management tool.

-Although many incident management system providers claim to offer the latest and greatest technologies, there is no one-size-fits-all incident management solution.
+Although many incident management tools/system providers claim to offer the latest and greatest technologies, there is no one-size-fits-all incident management solution.
 As such, businesses need to perform extensive research before they buy and implement an incident management system.
 Failure to learn about a tool’s pros and cons may cause long-lasting problems for a company, its employees and its customers.

 We understand the challenges associated with choosing the right incident management tool and recognize that dozens of incident management systems are available, each offering a wide range of capabilities and features.